arnab-raychaudhari/RedBrandCanners-Decision-Optimization/README.md

 • If RBC decides not to start up the Paste line, will this increase or decrease our total profit?
 • Which production lines are ideal for RBC to start up?

+<h4>Solution:</h4>

+Starting up the production line for each product incurs a significant set-up cost, which plays a pivotal role in production planning and budgeting by directly influencing the feasibility and profitability of manufacturing.
+When considering the termination of a product category, it is essential to incorporate the cost savings into the objective function.
+This approach allows for a thorough evaluation of profitability and aids in making informed decisions regarding which product line to close, aiming to maximize profits for RBC management.

+To assess the impact of terminating specific product lines, we incorporated the estimated savings of $50,000 into our objective function, scaling it appropriately (i.e., <b>50</b>), and implemented a Linear Program using Gurobipy.
+Our analysis included three scenarios: a) terminating the production of whole tomatoes, b) terminating the production of tomato juice, and c) terminating the production of tomato paste.
+Upon evaluating these scenarios, we observed a decrease in the objective function to <b>$642,050, $641,383, and $313,161</b>, respectively.
+It is noteworthy that the decision not to start up the Tomato Paste line significantly diminishes the profit, almost cutting it by more than <b>50%</b>.

+Based on these results, RBC would be most profitable by ceasing the production of whole tomatoes, as this decision would still yield a profit of <b>$642,050</b>, the highest among the three scenarios.
+Hence, they should be most profitable if they start up the production line of Tomato Juice and Tomato Paste.
+This analysis demonstrates the importance of strategic decision-making in production planning to maximize profitability and operational efficiency.

 6. <b>RBC's tomato purchase strategy 1 year later</b>